madeleineforbes/gwenbell.com/content.md

 Gwen Bell
 =========

+  + 3 May • Day so full I can't even remember how it started.
+Except, I do remember big hugs in the living room.
   + 2 May • Just added Day 4 on the command line to [Git Commit](http://git.gwenbell.com/) - what to do when you're overwhelmed in there.
 That, plus espresso.
 Mmyeah.
   + 1 May • May.
 Yay!
 Went to Mr Kiwis and stocked up and then drank the most amazing lemon, ginger, celery mix of all time.
 With paprika on top!
   + 30 Apr • Day two of your 30 days on the command line.
 In your copy of [Git Commit](http://git.gwenbell.com) now.